Darkstalkers: The Night Warriors

-Darkstalkers: The Night Warriors, known in Japan as Vampire: The Night Warriors (ヴァンパイア ザ ナイト ウォーリアー, Vanpaia Za Naito Wōriā), is the first title in the Darkstalkers fighting game series, developed and released by Capcom in 1994, originally for the CPS II arcade hardware.
-It was ported to the PlayStation by Psygnosis in 1996 and was followed by Night Warriors: Darkstalkers' Revenge in 1995.
-Darkstalkers: The Night Warriors was ported as a part of Capcom Fighting Collection on June 24, 2022 to Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+Darkstalkers: The Night Warriors, known in Japan as Vampire: The Night Warriors (ヴァンパイア ザ ナイト ウォーリアー, Vanpaia Za Naito Wōriā), is a 1994 fighting game developed and released by Capcom originally for the CPS II arcade hardware as the first game in the Darkstalkers series.
+It was ported to the PlayStation in 1996, and was followed by Night Warriors: Darkstalkers' Revenge in 1995.
+In later years, the game was re-released on the PlayStation Network, and most recently has been released as part of Capcom Fighting Collection in 2022 on various platforms.

 Gameplay

-Darkstalkers: The Night Warriors features ten playable monsters (Demitri Maximoff, Jon Talbain, Victor von Gerdenheim, Lord Raptor, Morrigan Aensland, Anakaris, Felicia, Bishamon, Rikuo, and Sasquatch), as well as two non-playable boss characters (Huitzil and Pyron) as the final opponents of single-player mode.
+Darkstalkers: The Night Warriors features ten playable monsters: Demitri Maximoff, Jon Talbain, Victor von Gerdenheim, Lord Raptor, Morrigan Aensland, Anakaris, Felicia, Bishamon, Rikuo, and Sasquatch.
+In single-player mode, the player chooses one character and must fight each of the other nine in a series of one-on-one matches.
+Each round is timed, and each fighter has a health meter.
+In order to win a round, the player must either completely drain the opponent's health meter, or have more health remaining when time runs out; the first fighter to win two rounds wins the match.
+After defeating the other nine characters, the player faces two boss characters, the robot Huitzil and the alien Pyron.

+A second player may join the game at any time, at which point the two players select characters and fight each other under the above rules; they may choose the same character if desired.
+The winner of this fight continues the game in single-player mode.

 The game uses the gameplay system Capcom developed for the Street Fighter II series, but with several new gameplay features such as Air Blocking, Crouch Walking and Chain Combos.
-The game featured a Special meter similar to the Super Combo gauge from Super Street Fighter II Turbo, which the player could fill up to perform either a unique "combo"-type move much like the previous Super Turbo (called "ES" in the Darkstalkers series), or a powered-up version of one of their specials (called "EX", and a concept which would appear in later Darkstalkers games as well as Street Fighter III).
+The game featured a Special meter similar to the Super Combo gauge from Super Street Fighter II Turbo, which the player could fill up to perform either a unique "combo"-type move much like the previous Super Turbo (called "EX" in the Darkstalkers series), or a powered-up version of one of their specials (called "ES", and a concept which would appear in later Darkstalkers games as well as Street Fighter III).
 Unlike the Super Combo gauge in Super Turbo, the Special in Darkstalkers gradually drains unless the player performs their super move, preventing players from preserving their super moves for later use.

 Plot

-The powerful alien demon Pyron invades Earth to add to his collection of planets that he has devoured.
+The powerful alien Pyron invades Earth to add to his collection of planets that he has devoured.
 The world's most fearsome monsters are the last defense of mankind.